Guides

 A well-crafted video essay relies on representative research.
 Look for clips from documentaries, read articles, or watch other videos on your topic.
 In general, try to gather all the information you need to back up your argument.
 Be sure to keep track of your sources and take notes so you can refer back to them later.
 Don’t just rely on your memory—bookmark those important moments or quotes that will help bring everything together.

-Before jumping into editing, create a rough outline of your video.
-You can map it out as a storyboard where you plan what visuals will go where.
+Now that you set everything up, time to do some actual writing.
+Take all of the aspects you jotted down during the topic brainstorming and create a rough outline of your video.
+You can map it out as a storyboard where you plan what visuals will go where, or start directly in Textero’s editor.
 This will help you stay organized and make sure everything flows smoothly from start to finish.

 Step 5: Editing is Key

-Editing your video essay allows you to put together visuals and audio so that they form a cohesive whole.
+Well, the other type of editing your video essay allows you to put together visuals and audio so that they form a cohesive whole.
 Use editing software like Adobe Premiere or even free tools like iMovie to start piecing together the clips, narration, and other content (like images).
 Make sure your visuals complement your narration and help support your argument rather than distract from it.
+After checking, export your text to Google Docs for further use.

 Step 6: Narration & Sound